BV-BRC/BV-BRC-Docs/docroot/get_started/ird-vipr_bv-brc_mapping.md

 ![Tools & Services](./images/bv_services_menu_viral_tools.png)

 Clicking on one of the tools (e.g., "Annotation") opens an input form that allows users to upload their own data, set parameters, and specify a location in the Workspace to save the results.
+Links to **Quick Reference Guides** and **Tutorials** are available on every input form.
+Quick Reference Guides provide short descriptions of each feature of the tool.
+Tutorials provide detailed, step-by-step instructions for using the tool.

 ![BV-BRC Genome Annotation Service](./images/bv_annotation_service_form.png)